Have you ever wondered how do generators work during a power outage?

 1. How Is Motive Energy Used To Create Power for Generators?

 Generators require motive energy to enable them to create electrical energy.
-Motive energy comes from a variety of sources including wind, steam and water, but for portable generators, it’s usually natural gas, diesel, or gasoline.
+Motive energy comes from a variety of sources including wind, steam, and water.
+However, for portable generators, it’s usually natural gas, diesel, or gasoline.
 Without this motive energy, the generators we utilize to supply us with all the electrical comforts we have become accustomed to would simply not work.

-2. How Do Generators Turn Motive Energy into Mechanical Energy?
+2. How Do Generators Work to Turn Motive Energy into Mechanical Energy?

-Motive Energy - This is supplied to a generator in the form of natural gas, gasoline, or diesel.
-Motive energy will, in turn, propel the main shaft of the generator creating mechanical energy — which revolves at a specific R.P.M. (revolutions per minute), depending on the application.
+Motive Energy – This is supplied to a generator in the form of natural gas, gasoline, or diesel.
+Motive energy will, in turn, propel the main shaft of the generator creating mechanical energy.
+The main shaft revolves at a specific R.P.M. (revolutions per minute), depending on the application.

 Governor – A governor regulates the speed of the generator to ensure it rotates consistently to work in conjunction with an alternator.
 The alternator takes mechanical energy from the generator and turns it into electrical energy.